How we work

 The Relationship Counsellors have trained and worked with each other for many years.
 We appreciate each other’s extensive experience and diverse expertise on a range of professional issues.
-The joint knowledge of the TRC group comes together for the benefit of our clients, within the boundaries of strict confidentiality.
+The joint knowledge of our group comes together for the benefit of our clients, within the boundaries of strict confidentiality.

 A first family session